codesliced/snowed-island/README.md

 # Is it snowing

 Made with :heart: in CLT.
+Inspired by [jden/snowchatt](https://github.com/jden/snowchatt).

 ## Development